Alessandro-Balconi/balco-lor/templates/report_pt1.md

 ## Data collected

-Data used in this report are collected from ranked matches of Master players in the Europe, Americas and Asia shard.
+Data used in this report are collected from ranked matches of Master players in the Europe, Americas and Asia-Pacific shard.

 <img src="/assets/meta-report/mr%1$s/data.png">